Sell an HMO the easy way.

 Picking an agent who fully understands HMOs from start to finish is crucial in the HMO sale process.

-HMO properties are complex in financing, regulation, planning, compliance and operations and so to be able to speak confidently to potential buyers about an HMO property any agent must fully understand the everything about HMOs.
+HMO properties are complex in financing, regulation, planning, compliance and operations.
+To be able to speak confidently to potential buyers about an HMO property any agent must fully understand the everything about HMOs.

 Top tip: Pick an HMO specialist agent, or at very least qualify how much an agent understands HMOs.
-Local agents are great but have a significantly lower success rate when it comes to selling HMOs than specialist agents.
+Local estate agents can be great but have a significantly lower success rate when it comes to selling HMOs than specialist HMO sales agents.

 4 – Select the Right HMO Buyer.

-When selecting a buyer for an HMO property, it is important to make sure they are fully qualified to purchase the property.
+When looking to Sell an HMO, selecting a buyer for an HMO, it is important to make sure they are fully qualified to purchase the property.

 HMO property buyers that are prequalified with the correct HMO finance, who understand the intricacies of HMOs and can who actually transact, are the favoured option for maximising the chances of a sale transacting.